 Community cats are free-roaming cats who live outdoors and may have humans helping take care of them, but are not “pets.”
 With proper community support and proper care—including the need to be fixed and vaccinated—people and community cats can share the earth harmoniously.

-2. Each cat must be in an individual, size-appropriate live trap (not a squirrel trap or cat carrier).
+• If you are trapping and bringing the feral cat(s) yourself, each cat must be in an individual, size-appropriate live trap (not a squirrel trap, crate, or cat carrier).

 Pricing

--Basic injury treatment – $150 (x-rays, tail removal, eye removal, pain meds)
+• $200 for basic injury treatment (x-rays, tail removal, eye removal, pain medication)

--Serious injury treatment – $300 (x-rays, limb removal, sutures, pain meds)
+• $300 for serious injury treatment (x-rays, limb removal, sutures, pain medication)

 More Information

 Have questions?
-Check out our FAQs!
+Check out our FAQ’s

 Support our TNR program via our Amazon Wishlist